-3.4 Managing Conflicts of Interest
+3.5 Managing Conflicts of Interest

-3.4.1 Council officers, Contractors and Elected members involved in the procurement process need to be aware of situations where a conflict of interest or perceived conflict of interest may as they arise. -and disclose them in line with Clause 2.7 in their Employee Contract.
+Council officers, Contractors and Elected members involved in the procurement process need to be aware of situations where a conflict of interest or perceived conflict of interest may arise.

-3.4.2 All staff involved with the procuring of goods and/or services are required to declare any personal interest that may affect, or could be perceived to affect, their impartiality in any aspect of their work.
+All staff involved with the procuring of goods and/or services are required to declare any personal interest that may affect, or could be perceived to affect, their impartiality in any aspect of their work.
 The representatives undertaking procurement activities are expected to perform their duties in a fair and unbiased way and not to make decisions that are affected by private interests or the prospect of personal gain.
 Whether a perceived or actual conflict of interest exists, or does not exist, staff are required to declare this in writing.

-3.4.3 Council officers, Contractors and Elected members involved in the procurement process must not accept gifts, favours or hospitality that may be construed as a bribe or perceived undue influence from any supplier or potential supplier to Council.
+Council officers, Contractors and Elected members involved in the procurement process must not accept gifts, favours or hospitality that may be construed as a bribe or perceived undue influence from any supplier or potential supplier to Council.